-Here he is stealing candy from a baby.
+Here's documented evidence of Schrodinger's Cat literally stealing candy from a baby.

 Like I say.
 Total arsehole.